ZVOX – new thinking and new technology combined with old-school simplicity.

 We’re not sure why, but some of our competitors seem to think they’re in a contest -- to see who can make the smallest speakers.
 They do this for stylistic reasons and, in some cases, in the pursuit of virtual surround performance.
 But we have found that it is hard to reproduce a female vocalist, a rumbling motorcycle or a powerful explosion using drivers the size of a coin.
 The larger speakers used in ZVOX systems can reproduce music and movie soundtracks with the impact and accuracy they deserve.

 ZVOX Costs Less.

-Our systems don’t include expensive input switching systems and displays -- because your TV already has these circuits, and you don’t need two sets.
-We also don’t pay expensive royalties for virtual surround technology.
+A ZVOX system does not include elaborate video input switching and a large, expensive display.
+Your TV already has this capability.
+And ZVOX Audio doesn't pay expensive royalties for 3rd party virtual surround technology.
 And of course we don’t have the expense of all those extra cabinets, wires and connecting cords.